asciinema/asciinema/man/asciinema.1.md

 asciinema is composed of multiple commands, similar to `git`, `apt-get` or `brew`.

-When you run **asciinema** with no arguments help message is displayed, listing all available commands with their options.
+When you run **asciinema** with no arguments a help message is displayed, listing all available commands with their options.

 rec [_filename_]
 ---